 It’s not just what you do at night that counts towards sleeping well.
 Peripheral factors such as diet, fitness, and stress all contribute to higher quality sleep.

 A perfect lifestyle doesn’t exist, but it’s more than possible to limit bad habits if you want to sleep well.
-Here are some of the most common bad habits to avoid if you want to sleep well:
+Here are some of the most common bad habits to avoid if you want to improve your sleep hygiene:

 The relationship between sleeping well and lifestyle is intertwined.
-Unhealthy choices can negatively impact good sleep; however, a few small lifestyle tweaks can lead to some very positive changes.
+Unhealthy choices can negatively impact good sleep; however, a few small lifestyle tweaks can lead to some very positive changes like regular exercise and eating nutritious meals.
 It’s all about balance.

 The best way to make any improvement is to take it slow.
 We all have examples of monumental fails.
 For most people, too much change all at once rarely ever works.

 It’s not different when you want to sleep well.
-61% of Americans we surveyed in the Puffy Sleep Survey revealed they are getting the worst sleep ever.
-Like them, if you want to improve your sleeping habits, it’s best to take it slow and create a flexible routine.
+61% of Americans we surveyed in the Puffy Sleep Survey revealed they are getting the worst sleep ever and have trouble staying asleep.
+Like them, if you want to improve your sleep hygiene, it’s best to take it slow and create a flexible routine.

 Life often throws many unexpected events our way that can prevent quality sleep.
 But that doesn't mean you can’t sleep well most of the time.
 The trick to mastering your mornings is to create a flexible bedtime routine.